Axia-Tech/AXIA-wiki/docs/learn/learn-security.md

 [Verge](https://coincentral.com/verge-suffers-51-attack-hard-forks-in-response/),
 [Bitcoin Gold](https://bitcoingold.org/responding-to-attacks/), and other cryptocurrencies.

-On AXIASolar, this disaxia between chain security will not be present.
-When a parachain connects to AXIASolar, the Relay Chain validator set become the securers of that parachain's state transitions.
+On AXIACoin, this disaxia between chain security will not be present.
+When a parachain connects to AXIACoin, the Relay Chain validator set become the securers of that parachain's state transitions.
 The parachain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
 Validators will then check these for the parachains to which they are assigned.
-In this way, new parachains instantly benefit from the overall security of AXIASolar even if they have just been launched.
+In this way, new parachains instantly benefit from the overall security of AXIACoin even if they have just been launched.

 ## FAQ

 ### Is security correlated to the number of validators?
 What about the number of parachains?

-Security is independent of the number of parachains that are connected to the AXIASolar Relay Chain.
+Security is independent of the number of parachains that are connected to the AXIACoin Relay Chain.
 The correlation of security and the number of validators exists as the higher number of validators will give the network stronger decentralization properties and make it harder to try to take down.
 However, the biggest indicator of the security of the network is the economic signal of the number